Top Tips to Know If Your Symptoms Are the Flu or COVID-19 in 2025

 - The flu is caused by one of several influenzas viruses that typically result in fever, chills, cough, sore throat, runny or stuffy nose, muscle or body aches, headaches, and fatigue.
 The flu may also present vomiting and diarrhea, but it is more frequently seen in children than adults.

 - People with flu can spread it to others up to about 6 feet away.
-Most experts think that flu viruses spread mainly by droplets made when people cough, sneeze, or talk.
+Flu viruses spread mainly by droplets made when people cough, sneeze, or talk.
 These droplets can be easily inhaled through the nose or mouth of people who are nearby.
 Similar to COVID-19, these droplets may be present on doorknobs, counters, and other surfaces after a person coughs or sneezes.
-Frequent cleaning of surfaces and household items can reduce this route of viral spread.
+Frequent handwashing and cleaning of surfaces and household items can reduce this route of viral spread.

 - The flu virus has an abrupt onset with symptoms beginning about two days after the virus enters the body.